CyberSecAI/MITRE_Root-Cause-Mapping-Working-Group_slides/Unified_CWE_Mapping_Guidance_for_LLMs.md

 ### 1.2 What is Root Cause Mapping?
 - **Root Cause Mapping** identifies the underlying causes of vulnerabilities by correlating vulnerability records (e.g., CVE Records) with CWE entries.
-- **Benefits:**
-  - Guides investments in secure development.
-  - Helps reduce vulnerabilities by eliminating classes of weaknesses.
-  - Supports trend analysis and provides insights into potential exploitability.
-  - Enhances transparency by showing how products address core issues.

 ---

 ## 2. General Mapping Principles